prasuchit/mmap-birl/README.md

 The algorithm developed in this repo considers occluded and noisy expert demonstrations and tries to learn the best reward function using Marginalized Maximum a Posteriori method with Bayesian IRL inference technique.

 The codebase has been built and developed in python based on an existing repo by Jaedeug Choi (jdchoi@ai.kaist.ac.kr) in Matlab.

+The paper is available at this [link](https://arxiv.org/pdf/2109.07788).

+Cite this work as:

+@article{suresh2021marginal,
+  title={Marginal MAP Estimation for Inverse RL under Occlusion with Observer Noise}, author={Suresh, Prasanth Sengadu and Doshi, Prashant}, journal={arXiv preprint arXiv:2109.07788}, year={2021}
+}

 Check out the following links for file specific readme:

 1. [runner.py](https://github.com/prasuchit/mmap-irl/blob/master/Readme/runner-Readme.md)
 2. [birl.py](https://github.com/prasuchit/mmap-irl/blob/master/Readme/birl-Readme.md)